You are here: Urology Textbook > Surgery (procedures) > Ureterocutaneostomy

 Stoma:

 Spatulate the distal end of the longer ureter [fig. ureterocutaneostomy stoma].
 Perform a circular skin incision at the previously marked stoma location (1.5 cm in diameter).
 Split the fascia crosswise, dissect the rectus bluntly, and incise the peritoneum.
-One fingers should fit comfortably through the opening.
+One finger should fit comfortably through the opening.
 Bring the distal end of the longer ureter through the channel and suture the end to the cutis.
-The ureteral splints are also secured with sutures.
+Secure the ureteral splints with sutures.

 Omentum flap: